Anitha Jepchumba Kiptum: 800 metres

-Anitha Jepchumba Kiptum participated in the 800 women's race in Uganda in 1998.
-The race too place on July 19, 1998 in Kampala, Uganda.
+Kiptum participated in the 800 women's race in Uganda in 1998.
+The race took place on July 19, 1998 in Kampala, Uganda.
 She was the first to finish with a time of 2 minutes and 7.9 seconds.

 1500 metres

-On May 10, 1998, Anitha competed in the Female 1,500 metre category D athletics in Nairobi, Kenya.
+On May 10, 1998, Kiptum competed in the Female 1,500 metre category D athletics in Nairobi, Kenya.
 She won that race in 4 minutes and 19.2 seconds.
 Two weeks later, she went on to participate in a similar competition in Florø Friidrettsfestival, Norway, in category E, where she placed 8th with a time of 4:37.12 seconds.
 Two and a half weeks later, she participated in the Tartu Memorial Gustav Sule in Estonia and finished 4th within 4 minutes and 20.5 seconds.
-On July 4, 1998, Anitha competed in the Nairobi Kenya Championships and finished the race in 4 minutes and 17 seconds before competing again in Uganda, where she won the race with 4 minutes and 26 seconds.
+On July 4, 1998, Kiptum competed in the Nairobi Kenya Championships and finished the race in 4 minutes and 17 seconds before competing again in Uganda, where she won the race with 4 minutes and 26 seconds.

 In 2001, she participated in Keiyo competitions in Kenya and finished first with 4 minutes 34 seconds.
 In 2002, she participated in Norway at the Oslo competitions and emerged second with 4 minutes and 29 seconds.

 After a 5-year hiatus, she returned on the truck in 2007 for the 16 June 2007 race at the Biberach Weltklasse race in Germany.
 She was the seventh to finish with a time of 4 minutes, 29.66 seconds.
 This would be her last race in this category.